Hike The Overland Track:

 Guide Sam doing the briefing before we left Hadspen.

 At 7am we met the other 9 hikers and 2 guides who make up our group.
-Before leaving Hadspen Guide Sam and Guide Milo checked our gear, ensuring we had everything we needed for whatever weather we might encounter, and gave us a briefing on the walk ahead of us – not a word of which I recall!
+Before leaving Hadspen Guide Sam and Guide Milo checked our gear, ensuring we had everything we needed for whatever weather we might encounter, and gave us a briefing on the hike ahead of us – not a word of which I recall!
 Too nervous!

 To break the drive to Cradle Mountain we stopped at Sheffield, the town of murals, and parked beside the Gustav Weindorfer mural.
 Gustav was instrumental in getting Cradle Mountain Lake St Clair declared a National Park.